n1am/yubikeys-covers/README.md

 # yubikeys-covers
-Set of DXF files for cutting vinyl covers for YubiKeys
+In this repo you can find various DXF files that can be used for cutting your custom vinyl YubiKey covers.

+For the cutting on vinyl you can use any cutting machine: Silhouette, Cricut, Siser, Brother, ecc..